 In The Fruit Garden in January

-Begin pruning you apple and pear trees if you haven’t done so already – this is best done whilst they are dormant.
+Begin pruning apple and pear trees if you haven’t done so already.
+This is best done whilst they are dormant.

-Try forcing rhubarb plants by placing an upturned bucket or bin over the crown, This will force tender pink stems to grown that will be ready in about 8 weeks time.
+Try forcing rhubarb plants by placing an upturned bucket or bin over the crown.
+This will force tender pink stems to grow.

-Leave plums, cherries and apricots unpruned until the summer as pruning these fruit trees now will make them susceptible to silver leaf infections.
+Leave plums, cherries and apricots unpruned until the summer.
+Pruning these fruit trees now will make them susceptible to silver leaf infections.

 Continue to plant raspberry cane on sunny sites with free-draining soil.

 Make a polythene shelter for outdoor peaches and nectarines, to protect against peach leave curl.

 - Now is the ideal time to start 'chitting' seed potatoes ready for planting in spring.